 My favourite pen right now is the Unipin Fine Line in Dark Grey, size 0.5.
 It marks like a pencil but won’t smudge.
 I start all my sketches with this, so first marks are light, then add stronger, darker lines later on.

-A white gel pen is useful for adding white detail like windowpanes to your sketch.
+I also carry a white gel pen, useful for adding white detail like windowpanes to your sketch

-Small dipper for water, to attach to your paintbox
+Small dipper or jar for water, to attach to your paintbox

 Bulldog clips to hold your page in place